Edit Points for Shapes in PowerPoint 2010 for Windows

-Learn how to edit the structure of a shape in PowerPoint 2007 using the Edit Points option.
+Learn how to reshape a shape in PowerPoint 2010 by using the Edit Points option.

 Author: Geetesh Bajaj

-When you insert a shape within PowerPoint, you are not limited to what their default appearance looks like.
+When you use any of the shapes available in PowerPoint, you are not limited to what their default appearance looks like.
 You may want to change a rectangle to a rhombus, or even edit a curved or freeform line differently.
-The good news is that you can do this using the Edit Points option -- this almost makes PowerPoint a drawing program that provides you the option to play with vertexes (points), handles, etc. -- very similar to what you would do in Adobe Illustrator or CorelDRAW.
+The good news is that you can do this by using the Edit Points option -- this almost makes PowerPoint a drawing program that provides you the option to play with vertexes (points), handles, etc. -- very similar to what you would do in Adobe Illustrator or CorelDRAW.

 Also in PowerPoint, the terms vertex and point are often used interchangeably.